AmasiaNalbandian/static-site-generator/README.md

 A CLI tool which creates a static html file from a text file that was provided.

 ## Steps to test
-1. Clone the directory to your desktop
+1. Clone the directory to your desired directory.
-2. npm i the packages
+2. Using the CLI, ensure you run npm i to install the dependencies and packages.
-3. using "create-html" command and --i to put in the text files.
+3. To create your first HTML file use the command ```create-html --i <filename> <directoryname>```
-4. You should see it indicate that it's a file or directory.
+4. Once you run the command, you should receive the html files in the dist folder.

-Upcoming:
+Additional features:
-- create html file from files
+1. You can create html files for a directory with txt files.
-- create multiple html files from files in a specified directory.
+2. You can specify the location of the file using the relative path.